Centre all set to re-define migrant workers

 New Delhi, May 28: The Centre is all set to re-define migrant workers.
 This would enable migrants access to social security and health benefits under the Employees' State Insurance Corporation.

 This move comes in the wake of large scale migration of scores of workers, both in the informal and formal economy during the lockdown.
 The proposed measures would be taken under the updated Code on Social Security.
-The Cabinet would take up this proposal by the Labour Ministry, following a law would enacted by the end of this year.
+The Cabinet would take up this proposal by the Labour Ministry, following a law would be enacted by the end of this year.

 During lockdown, 196 migrant workers died in road accidents